xiaowang1105/algorithms-in-python/README.md

 <a href="#head">`Back to Top`</a>

 ## 5.0 - Dynamic Programming
-In this section, I'm going to introducce dynamic algorithms, one powerful algorithm design strategy. <br>
+In this section, I'm going to introduce dynamic algorithms, one powerful algorithm design strategy. <br>
 From [Wikipedia](https://en.wikipedia.org/wiki/Dynamic_programming), dynamic programming (also known as dynamic optimization) is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.

 ### 5.1 - Rod Cutting